 Other conservation projects have included rebuilding the lake dam to naturally feed the outgoing streams which feed wildlife ponds and natural bird nesting areas, reseeding to replace lost trees, converting water feeds from ditch to pipe which conserves water and reduces downstream salinity in the Colorado River, construction of a catch basin to keep the lake level up during a dry season, trimming and thinning to improve forest health and reduce wildfire danger, introduction of gardens to encourage new and varied ecosystems for a variety of plants, birds, butterflies, dragonflies, frogs, etc., plus acquisition of a twenty acre buffer zone to the south add additional streams, fields and wildlife areas to the property.

-Landscape and Gardening, Fountain Design, Painting, Sculpture and Poetry
+Landscape/Interior Design and Gardening, Painting, Sculpture

 Peggy Cloy, Co-Creator and Director, WTSNPEC and Co-Owner, Willowtail Springs, B&B Cabins